troymessina/EnergyEnvironmentLab/experiments/05_heat.md

 As a child, you were probably told to turn off the lights when you left a room and to turn off the television when you were not watching it.
 It definitely makes sense to turn lights and appliances off when they are not in use; however, lights, televisions, computers, and other appliances only account between 10% and 30% of the energy used in an average American home.
 On the other hand, heating and cooling (collectively known as space conditioning) devour between 50% and 70% of the energy used in most homes.
 Unfortunately, most houses in the United States are not well insulated, and inadequate insulation is a major cause of energy waste.

 When thermal energy is transferred from your house to the outdoors we say that heat is transferred or that there was a flow of heat.
 Thus we will reserve the word heat for the cases where thermal energy is being transferred from one place to another.
 We will not speak of the heat ʺinʺ a body but only of the thermal energy in a body though we say that energy is transferred as heat from one body to another.
 This is similar to the way we use the word work.
-We never speak of the work ʺinʹ a body but only of the work done in transferring energy from one body to another.
+We never speak of the work ʺin" a body but only of the work done in transferring energy from one body to another.

 Insulation decreases heat flow between the outdoors and a house interior by providing a resistance to such flow.
 There are many different types of insulation: fiberglass blankets, loose mineral fibers and fiber pellets, polyurethane foam, fibrous or plastic boards, plastic fiber made mainly from recycled milk bottles, cement‐based foam, adobe (clay), natural fibers such as cotton and straw, and more.
 Different insulation materials have different degrees of thermal resistance, or resistance to heat transfer.